Last Update: 8/25/19

-Florida No Fault: Who’s To Blame and Who Pays For Injuries And Damages In a Florida Traffic Accident?
+Who’s To Blame and Who Pays For Your Injuries And Damages In a Florida Traffic Accident?
 You, The Other Driver, The Car Maker, Part Supplier Or The Car Dealer?

-When another party owes you a legal duty of care and they breach that duty, then they are at fault and they are required to compensate you for an injury you may sustain as a result of that breach.
+When a party owes you a legal duty of care and they breach that duty, then they are at fault and they are required to compensate you for an injury you may sustain as a result of that breach.
 So, what parties owe you a duty of care when you are driving on Florida’s roadways:

 - Speeding (Driving Over the Speed Limit)